comprobo25/comprobo25.github.io/in-class/day05.md

 We have adapted the example from earlier to use the smach package.
 The code can be found in the ``comprobo20`` upstream repository under ``in_class_day05_sample/scripts/finite_state_example_smach.py`` (here is a [link to the solution on the course website](../Sample_code/day05_solutions#finite_state_example_smachpy-example-of-using-the-smach-library)).

 To use the smach viewer, unfortunately requires quite a bit more work.
 We're not even sure it can be done using Python3 in ROS Noetic.
 We tried for a while and gave up...
 If you get it working let us know!
-It will probably work pretty easily in ROS melodic.
+It will probably work in ROS melodic.

+> It might also be worth checking out [FlexBE](http://wiki.ros.org/flexbe), which is a more up to date tool for creating state machines (that uses ``smach`` internally).
+We have no experience with it though.